sureshmopidevi/sureshmopidevi/README.md

 - Hands on experience in Implementing Camera Services AVFoundation.

 ### Bonus
- ☄️ I was a formal Mobile app UI designer.
-You can find my mistery knowledge on UI design when we work together 😁
+ ☄️ I have experince in Mobile app UI designing.
+You can find my mistery knowledge on UI design while we work together 😁

 ### Go ahead and checkout my open sourced UI designs built with swift UI 🌝